 American Mezzo-Soprano Rachael Wilson is quickly becoming recognized as one of the opera world’s great young talents.
-Praised for her warm dark vocal timbre as well as “stage instinct and extraordinary creative will” she is a recent recipient of the honorary Bavarian Art Prize.
-A native from Las Vegas, Nevada, she grew up playing guitar and learned about music from her family of professional jazz musicians.
-She was discovered by renown soprano Carol Neblett at Chapman University, and studied with her from 2007-2011.
+Praised for her warm dark vocal timbre as well as “stage instinct and extraordinary creative will”, she is a recent recipient of the honorary Bavarian Art Prize.
+A native from Las Vegas, Nevada, Wilson grew up playing guitar and learned about music from her family of professional jazz musicians.
+She was discovered by renown soprano Carol Neblett at Chapman University, with whom she studied from 2007 to 2011.
 After graduating, Wilson went on to receive her Master’s Degree from The Juilliard School class of 2013.
 She was then accepted into the prestigious Opera Studio of the Bayerische Staatsoper for two years.

 In 2015, Wilson joined the ensemble at the Bayerische Staatsoper.
 During her time there, she amassed significant opportunities with the company, including over forty-five role debuts such as Hänsel in Hänsel und Gretel, Dorabella in Cosi fan tutte, Cherubino in Le nozze di Figaro, the Gymnasiast in Lulu, and Fatime in Oberon – a performance that garnered critical acclaim, resulting in the Bayerische Festspielpreis.
 During the 2018/19 season, she debuted two major premiers with Kirill Petrenko: as Emilia in Otello and The Page in Krzystof Warlikowski’s Salome.